daniele-zurico/typescript-angular-webpack/README.md

 #Overview

-This is a template application to get you up and running with a solid implementation and structure of an AngularJS single page app.
-The main point of this is to have Typescript and WebPack setup, run continuous testing in development mode with Testem and finally have an easy to use Packager that will package your application for deployment.
+This is a template application to get you up and running with a solid implementation and structure of an **AngularJS** single page app.
+The main point of this is to have **Typescript and Webpack** setup, run continuous testing in development mode with Testem and finally have an easy to use Packager that will package your application for deployment.

 Requirements